 Many pharmacists pursue leadership positions in which their strategic and innovative skills are essential to advance the healthcare institution in providing up-to-date and effective patient care and medication-use processes.
 In addition, pharmacy leaders must be skilled in developing and enhancing relationships with others beyond those within the pharmacy.
 Pharmacy leaders can use these relationships to influence others and further benefit the pharmacy department.
 Furthermore, pharmacy leaders embrace technological advances to maximize medication use and patient safety.

 The Master of Healthcare Administration (M.H.A.) program prepares students for leadership roles within a variety of healthcare settings.
-Graduates can pursue executive management positions that require leadership, communication and business skills, relationship building, personal management, project management, and quality improvement.
-Students within the M.H.A. joint degree will learn from qualified faculty, healthcare leaders, and executives in an interprofessional environment to become an effective and collaborative healthcare team executive who promotes health and well-being.
+Graduates can pursue executive management positions that require leadership, communication and business skills, relationship building, personal management, project management and quality improvement.
+Students within the M.H.A. joint degree will learn from qualified faculty, healthcare leaders and executives in an interprofessional environment to become an effective and collaborative healthcare team executive who promotes health and well-being.
 Pharmacy students also receive free membership in the American College of Healthcare Executives (ACHE).

 The Pharm.D./Master of Healthcare Administration degree is a joint program between Samford’s McWhorter School of Pharmacy and School of Public Health within the university’s College of Health Sciences.
 Through credit sharing, you can earn two degrees in a reduced time.
-The McWhorter School of Pharmacy will apply 11 credits of core healthcare administration course work to satisfy course work required under the regular pharmacy curriculum.
+McWhorter School of Pharmacy will apply 11 credits of core healthcare administration course work to satisfy course work required under the regular pharmacy curriculum.
 As a student in this program, you are required to complete 48 credits of M.H.A. course work and 135 credits of pharmacy course work.
 The M.H.A. courses are delivered asynchronously online and meet Quality Matters standards.
 Students also complete an at-least 120-hour internship and project within an approved setting (e.g., hospital or health systems, insurance company, consulting firm) that allows for direct interactions and learning from healthcare executives.
-The internship is scheduled during the last semester of pharmacy school and also counts towards pharmacy coursework.
+The internship is scheduled during the last semester of pharmacy school and also counts toward pharmacy coursework.

 Students do not need to have a bachelor’s degree to be admitted to this joint degree program, but the bachelor’s degree must be earned to complete more than 12 credit hours of the master’s program.